talovski/gossamer-theme-collection/README.md

 ![Gossamer Forest theme](static/g-forest.png)

 Gossamer Forest theme features token and UI colors from [minimalGreen](https://github.com/mdoyleaz/vs-code-theme-minimal_green) theme with a few tweaks to diff editor, line selection highlight, and title bar / activity bar background colors.

+## Icons

+Now this theme collection also includes a set of icons forked from Moxer Icons which were removed from the VS Marketplace due to suspicion of malicious code.
+This is an older fork, from before the suspusion code was inserted.
+There is nothing but pure SVG, and certainly no JS.
+You can check it in `themes/icons/icons.json` and `assets` folder.